Kotlin/workshop/README.md

 ### License and Usage

-This workshop is Copyright (c) 2017 JetBrains and licensed under Creative Commons
+The material provided in this repository, including but not limited to source code, presentations, notes, exercises is Copyright (c) 2017 JetBrains, and provided as-is.

 ![JetBrains Logo](jetbrainslogo.png)